everest-engineering/lhotse/README.md

 (Note: the above env variable values should match with the keycloak server details specified in the `application.properties` file and the
 `build.gradle` file present in the launcher module.
 Keycloak test server also uses the same credentials for authentication.)

-Start up containers for Postgres, MongoDB and Keycloak:
+Start up containers for Postgres and Keycloak:

 `docker-compose up`